-Pew Research Center is a nonprofit, tax-exempt 501(c)3 organization and a subsidiary of The Pew Charitable Trusts, its primary funder.
+Pew Research Center is a nonprofit, tax-exempt 501(c)3 organization and a subsidiary of The Pew Charitable Trusts.
 The center’s empirically driven research on a wide range of topics helps key stakeholders in society—policymakers, philanthropists, nonprofit organizations and the public at large—solve the world’s most challenging problems.

 Pew Research Center also collaborates with strategic partners.
 All partnerships must meet guidelines established to maintain the independence and impartiality of our research and to advance our mission to inform the public.

-Current and past partners include the Bill and Melinda Gates Foundation, the John Templeton Foundation, the John D. and Catherine T. MacArthur Foundation, the William and Flora Hewlett Foundation, the John S. and James L. Knight Foundation, the Neubauer Family Foundation, the Lilly Endowment; major news organizations such as The New York Times, The Washington Post, National Journal and The Economist; and individuals.
+Current and past donors and partners include charitable foundations such as the Bill and Melinda Gates Foundation, the John Templeton Foundation, the John D. and Catherine T. MacArthur Foundation, the William and Flora Hewlett Foundation, the John S. and James L. Knight Foundation, the Neubauer Family Foundation and the Lilly Endowment.
+Pew Research has also partnered with major news organizations such as The New York Times, The Washington Post, USA TODAY, National Journal, Smithsonian Magazine and The Economist.

-Financial information is available upon request to Nikolas Wissmann, Director of Financial Administration.
+Financial information is available upon request to Nikolas Wissmann, Director of Financial Administration, Pew Research Center.

-For more information about partnering or supporting the Pew Research Center, contact Matt Farrey, director of philanthropic partnerships, at firstname.lastname@example.org or 202-540-6473.
+For more information about partnering or supporting the Pew Research Center, contact Nicole Surber, Senior Director, Philanthropic Partnership Group, The Pew Charitable Trusts.